SwissCore92/comfyui-telegram-suite/README.md

 You can use almost any type as a trigger.
 However, since ComfyUI has strict type checking, you'll need to:

-* Convert the signal to ANY before feeding it into the trigger input.
+* ~~Convert the signal to ANY before feeding it into the trigger input.~~
+This step is no longer required.
+You can feed the trigger signal directly into the node now.
 * Convert it back to the original type after the trigger output.

 *Yes, it's a bit clunky — but it’s the only reliable way I’ve found to control execution order.
 That’s also why the `converter` category has so many nodes.*

+If you have Ideas how to solve the problem in a more elegant way, feel free to open a PR.

 ## To Do
 - [ ] Improve documentation
 - [x] Add `Edit Message Video` node
 - [x] Add `Edit Message Audio` node
-- [ ] Add Forum/Topics support
+- [x] Add Forum/Topics support
-- [ ] Add tooltips and descriptions.
+- [x] Add tooltips and descriptions.

 - [ ] Wait for feedback to refine this list